Virtual reality goggles ease pain for kids with cancer

 Summary

-This study tests whether using a virtual reality helmet during painful procedures like needle sticks or bone marrow tests can reduce pain in children with cancer.
-About 74 kids, ages 6 to 18, will either get the helmet plus standard care or standard care alone.
+This study tests whether using a virtual reality helmet during painful medical procedures (like needle sticks or bone marrow tests) can reduce pain in children with cancer.
+About 74 children aged 6 to 18 will be split into two groups: one gets standard care plus the VR helmet, the other gets standard care alone.
 Their pain levels will be compared using a simple 0-to-10 scale.

 Disclaimer